 differently from the server in each scenario.

 Send a range of responses from your server to your app

 Having a range of decision outcomes is harder to replicate than sending a binary Allow/Deny response from the server back to the app for each response.
 For example, you could use a series of related responses such as Allow, Allow with limits, Allow with limits after CAPTCHA completion, and Deny.

 Show actionable error messages

-When possible, provide useful error messages to the user and let them know what they can do to fix it such as retrying, enabling their Internet connection, or checking the Play Store app is up-to-date.
+When possible, provide useful error messages to the user and let them know what they can do to fix it; such as retrying, enabling their Internet connection, or checking that the Play Store app is up-to-date.